devops-ontap/LTRAPP3000/LTRAPP3000-AWS-Lab-Guide.md

 - [] convert the VHD to AMI
 - [] copy the AMI to each region where it will be deployed

-Since there are simple tasks, and since they are only performed when  new VHD is released with a new SDWAN version, They have not been added into the automation for this lab due to time constraints.
+Since there are simple tasks, and since they are only performed when  new VHD is released with a new SDWAN version They have not been added into the automation for this lab due to time constraints.
 The will be added in however at a later date and in the meantime can be found in the lab repo path here: devops-ontap/sdwan/test-tasks/aws_deploy_ami_s3/input/aws_deploy_ami.py